 Undergraduate tuition fees

-The table below illustrates the undergraduate tuition fees for the 2016/17 academic year.
+The table below illustrates the undergraduate tuition fees payable by students studying in the 2017/18 academic year.
+This includes new students starting in 2017/18 and continuing students who began in 2016/17.

 |Course||Home and EU||International|

 |FdA or FdSc